caseycarroll/geofire-query/README.md

 # geofire-query
-The firebase-document element is an easy way to query GeoFire objects from a Firebase database using the Polymer databinding system.
+The geofire-query element is an easy way to query GeoFire objects from a Firebase database using the Polymer databinding system.